Improving the Utility of Differentially Private Clustering through Dynamical Processing: Proposed Method

 \section{Proposed Method}

-The proposed method consists of three steps.
-In the first step, differentially private parameters of the density function $f$, which is assumed to be an MoG, are estimated.
-Then according to Morse theory, we find TEVs of $f$ and the density of them.
-Finally, we connect the adjacent centers concerning the density of the corresponding TEVs.
-In the rest of this chapter, we demonstrate each of the three steps in depth.
+The proposed method consists of three steps as summarized in Algorithm \ref{alg:proposed}.
+First, differentially private parameters of the density function $p$, assumed to be an MoG with $K_0$ clusters, are estimated from any existing method (line 3).
+We consider $-\ln p$ as the Morse function $f$.
+The centers of the MoG and their corresponding clusters effectively approximate SEVs and the associated basin cells, respectively.
+Subsequently, TEVs of $f$ are identified according to \eqref{eq:grad}, and a graph $G$ is constructed (line 5).
+Finally, adjacent centers are connected until the desired number of clusters $K$ is achieved (line 6).
+Figure \ref{fig:twomoon} provides a visualization of the second and third steps.